spacetelescope/jwst/docs/jwst/fits_generator/scripts.rst

 The numbers that fill in the other letter spaces come from the structure of the proposal file, which is a sequence of nested levels.
-As each level is repeated, the number assigned to repesent that level increments by 1.
+As each level is repeated, the number assigned to represent that level increments by 1.